My Agent Remembers Better Than I Do (Part 2)

 This is the feature I wish I'd had from day one.

-OpenClaw compacts context when the conversation gets long.
-That's necessary.
-But anything the agent "knows" from the conversation that it hasn't written to disk yet gets lost.
+OpenClaw compacts context when the conversation gets long, which is necessary, but anything the agent "knows" from the conversation that it hasn't written to disk yet gets lost in the process.
 You can be mid-discussion about a complex architecture decision, compaction fires, and suddenly the agent has no idea what you were talking about.

-The fix: memory flush.
-A silent agent turn that fires before compaction, giving the agent a chance to write unsaved context to disk.
+The fix is a memory flush: a silent agent turn that fires before compaction, giving the agent a chance to write unsaved context to disk.

 {